clojuredocs/guides/articles/tutorials/emacs.md

 forwards.
 Also, all of the Emacs editing commands are available in the REPL, which is great.

-A handy clojure function to use in the REPL is `clojure.repldoc` which gives you the docstring for a given function:
+A handy clojure function to use in the REPL is `clojure.repl/doc` which gives you the docstring for a given function:

     command-line-args.core> (use 'clojure.repl)